-Game Of Thrones Season 7 Ultimate Spoiler: Jaime Lannister Reveals Epic Secret!
+‘Game Of Thrones’ Season 7 Ultimate Spoiler: Jaime Lannister Reveals Epic Secret

-Actor Nikolaj Coster-Waldau who plays Jaime Lannister in the series of Game of Thrones got into a bit of trouble after he was, inadvertently, about to reveal an important fact regarding Cersei in the seventh season which will be out mid-July.
+Actor Nikolaj Coster-Waldau, who plays Jaime Lannister on Game of Thrones, got into a bit of trouble after he, inadvertently, almost revealed an important fact regarding Cersei in the seventh season which will be out mid-July.

 As the successful HBO series enters its final stretches, its production team has been zealously guarding the details of the upcoming chapters, a strategy which might not be so effective when the series’ actors reveal information a little more than necessary.

 In a recent interview, the Danish Nikolaj Coster-Waldau first reviewed his own character, Jaime Lannister.
-In the words of Nikolaj, Jaime Lannister is an inspiring character because after having lost his arm and presence enough to influence a lot of people, the character still has his mind and doesn’t back out.
+In the words of Nikolaj, Jaime Lannister is an inspiring character because after having lost his arm and influence, the character still has his mind and doesn’t back out.

-Nikolaj Coster-Waldau also talked about Cersei Lannister, his sister, and lover, played by Lena Headey: “He’s not like his sister and brother, but he’s been on the battlefield his whole life, and knows about people’s weaknesses and loving someone unconditionally because he loves his sister unconditionally,” he said.
+Nikolaj Coster-Waldau also talked about Cersei Lannister, his sister, and lover, played by Lena Headey.
+“He’s not like his sister and brother, but he’s been on the battlefield his whole life, and knows about people’s weaknesses and loving someone unconditionally because he loves his sister unconditionally,” he said.

 What he was about to say next could have utterly destroyed the series.
 “Plus, there are no other suitors.
 Well, that’s not true… but he has to step up and take his father’s place.
-Wow, I was about to reveal something from seasons even and thought, ‘What am I doing?'”
-The actor’s statement went viral sparked all sorts of rumors
+Wow, I was about to reveal something from season seven and thought, ‘What am I doing?'”
+The actor’s statement, which went viral, sparked all sorts of rumors

 Thanks to this, Game of Thrones fans have begun to speculate on a potential new love interest of the current Queen of the Seven Kingdoms.
 If so, the most suitable candidate, known so far, would be Euron Greyjoy.
-The King of the House Greyjoy, in principle, wants to conquer Daenerys Targaryen soon to be the sovereign of the Seven Kingdoms.
+The King of the House Greyjoy, in principle, wants to conquer Daenerys Targaryen, soon to be the sovereign of the Seven Kingdoms.
 This might have something to do with strategically allying with Cersei to get rid of the enemy, or not?

 Last Thursday, Game of Thrones became a worldwide trend in social networks after the announcement of the release date of the seventh season.
 But the creators of the series also announced a painful data on the eighth and last season.